fiberinc/manually/shopify/README.md

   - How to host long-running code?
   - What happens if the Shopify API misbehaves?
   - How do you retry without duplicating effort?
-- If requirements change, how do you load an extra resource from Shopify (eg. transactions)?

-  - How long for an engineer to extend and test the code?
-  - How do you backfill for all customers?

-- How do you deploy that may take hours to complete?
 - How to scale webhook listeners?
   - How to recover from ?